Kali-Zoidberg/Java-Engine/README.md

 	goals: Collision detection using classical mechanics
 			Velocity moves the object using transform.set
 			members: center of mass, mass, size dimensions and collision bounds?

+GameWorld class:
+	Background setting.
+	Contains an array of all elements on scene.